makeabilitylab/physcomp/advancedio/vibromotor.md

 - Many examples online are wrong and directly hook up the vibromotor to a microcontroller's GPIO pins
 - Be careful with the small wires.
 This is one of the most fragile components we've worked with: the tiny stranded wires soldered to the motor are prone to snap off.
+- The vibromotor in our kits is this one supplied by [Adafruit](https://www.adafruit.com/product/1201), which has a rated voltage of 2.5-3.8V; however, the Adafruit docs suggest that 2-5V work.
+We have also found this to be the case; however, to be safe, you could use the 3.3V supply rather than the 5V on your board.

 ![](assets/images/VibromotorTransistorCircuit_AbstractPictorialDiagramPlusCircuitDiagram.png)